savvas-paragkamian/network_science_workshop/index.md

 ## Info

-Fall of 2018, [Bioinformatics Master Program](https://bioinfo-grad.gr), University of Crete
+Fall of 2018, [Bioinformatics MSc Program](https://bioinfo-grad.gr), University of Crete

-This workshop is taught by Christoforos Nikolaou and Savvas Paragkamian
+This workshop is taught by Christoforos Nikolaou and Savvas Paragkamian.

 #### Schedule: